Online Resource Hub

 If you need one chapter or less of a book, email the library, so the pages can be scanned and emailed to you.

-If you need a book owned by CSU’s Murphy Memorial Library and are unable to acquire a needed book through any of the above means, please email the library.
+If you are unable to acquire a needed book through any of the above means, please email the library.

 If you experience any difficulties or have questions about using library resources, please contact the library so we may assist you.